Atlas975/Notes/MachineLearning/Bias_variance_tradeoff.md

 ___
 # Bias variance tradeoff
-- Describes the dilemma faced when trying to minimise two sources of error that models from generalising beyond their training data
+- Describes the dilemma faced when trying to minimise two sources of error that models face from generalising beyond their training data
 - Understanding this tradeoff is crucial for effectively training models, particularly in choosing the right model complexity and in tuning hyperparameters.

 ![[Pasted image 20240528212337.png|500|500]]